 - property and financial affairs

-You can choose to make one type of Lasting Power of Attorney or both.
+You can choose to make one type of LPA or both.

 Health and welfare

 This allows you to choose 1 person or more to make decisions about things like:

 - your daily routine (e.g. eating and what to wear)